yashsaha555/Sample_Chat_Agent/README.md

 ## Usage

+1. Hit `POST /api/generate-dataset` to build the synthetic vector DB
+2. Optionally, fetch `POST /api/generate-sample-logs?count=5` to get sample text logs
+3. In the UI, type or upload `.txt` logs and click Send

 - Type a message and press Enter to chat with the LLM.
 - Drag-and-drop or use the attach button to upload files.
 Extracted text is appended as context for the next chat call.
 - Upload images containing text or math; if Mathpix or Vision model is configured, math expressions will be converted to LaTeX.